diaspora/diaspora/README.markdown

 *There are more but these are the ones you'll use the most.
 Read the Rakefile if you want to learn more*

+## Third Party Integration
+### Twitter
+To configure your twitter feed, edit twitter.js where you can set:

+- Account for the feed
+- Number of tweets to show
+- Show Mentions (true/false)

+### Disqus Comments
+Octopress has built in support for the Disqus commenting system, using the "universal code" installation method.
+First register your site at [http://disqus.com/comments/register/](http://disqus.com/comments/register/) Then, to enable Disqus comments on your blog, edit the YAML block at the top of the default layout:

+1. Add your site's Disqus shortname
+2. Add your site's full url eg: http://yoursite.com

+### Google Site Search
+First setup sitesearch for your site at [http://google.com/sitesearch/](http://google.com/sitesearch/) then add your site\_search\_id to the YAML block in the default layout.

+### Google Analytics
+The analytics tracking scripts are already integrated into Octopress, all you have to do is register your site at [http://google.com/analytics/](http://google.com/analytics/).

 ## Style Configuration
 ### What you need to know
 Octopress's stylesheets are written in [SASS](http://sass-lang.com).
 If you haven't learned SASS, you should.
 It's the future.
 Octopress also uses [Compass](http://compass-style.org) which is a framework for SASS and contains a great library of SASS mixins which make it trivial to write complicated CSS.
 This is also the future.